-- Yellow fever (YF) is a viral infection that is acquired through the bite of an infected mosquito in tropical sub-Saharan Africa and forested areas of tropical South America.
+- Yellow fever (YF), a viral infection that occurs in tropical sub-Saharan Africa and the rainforests of tropical South America, is acquired through the bite of an infected mosquito.

-Risk depends on the time of year, the traveler's itinerary and activities, mosquito density, presence of YFV, and vaccination status.
-The rate of disease for unimmunized travelers is 10 times greater in Africa than it is in South America.
+Risk is low to very low for travelers but may increase depending on the time of year, the traveler's vaccination status, itinerary and activities, mosquito density, and rate of YFV transmission in the affected area.
+The rate of disease for unvaccinated travelers is 10 times greater in Africa than it is in South America.

-Symptoms are of an influenza-like illness with fever, which may progress to black vomiting, upper abdominal pain, and bleeding.
-The disease is mild in the local population but almost always progresses to complications in nonimmune travelers.
+Symptoms most commonly appear 3 to 6 days following exposure and include fever, headache, chills, and muscle aches lasting 2 to 4 days.
+Most patients recover, but about one-fifth of infected persons may relapse with high fever, vomiting, upper abdominal pain, jaundice (yellow eyes and skin), kidney failure, and excessive bleeding.
+The disease is usually mild in the local population but almost always progresses to complications in nonimmune travelers.

 Consequences of Infection

 YF infection can lead to shock, mental confusion, multiple-organ failure, and coma.
 Death occurs in about 30% to 60% of severe cases and in 90% of unvaccinated travelers.